brettlangdon/gopkg/README.md

 gopkg
 =====

-`gopkg` is a helper wrapper similar to `virtualenvwrapper` for python, making it easy to keep package third party dependencies isolated. `gopkg.sh` simply provides some bash functions to help manage your `GOPATH`.
+`gopkg` is a helper script for helping you manage your go environment similar to `virtualenvwrapper` for python, making it easy to keep project third party dependencies isolated.

+`gopkg.sh` provides the commands `mkgopkg`, `rmgopkg` and `gopkg` which are used to create, remove and activate go projects.

+`gopkg` was written for fun in a few hours, so no guarantee that it'll work for everyone on every system.
+If you experience any issues, please open an issue and I'd be more than happy to investigate with you.

 ## Setup